entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-restoring-keycloak.md

 A Keycloak instance running on Entando with a database management system (DBMS) in the backend.
 This procedure will not work with an embedded database.

 ## Create a Backup of Keycloak Realm
-1. From the command line, get the pod name of the Keycloak server you wish to backup.
+1. From the command line, get the pod name of the Keycloak server you wish to back up.
 In a quickstart environment, the pod name will begin with `default-sso-in-namespace-deployment`.

 2. Use kubectl to start a bash shell in the pod:
 ```